Overcoming Barriers to Active Listening

 So how do you overcome this problem?
 Consider using the following tactics:

-• Ask the speaker to slow down their speech.
-This way, you can give yourself more time to process what’s being said.
+- Ask the speaker to slow down.
+This gives you more time to process what's being said.

-• Don’t be afraid to ask questions.
-If you believe you missed something, nicely ask the speaker to repeat what was said.
+- Ask questions.
+If you missed something, politely ask the speaker to repeat it.

-• Write down important information as the conversation progresses, jotting down the key points to review later on.
+- Write down important information.
+As the conversation progresses, jotting down key points to review later.

 Over-Agreeing

-To overcome this, consider why you engaged in the conversation.
-There’s a specific reason you’re listening to the speaker and giving them your time.
-Don’t cut them short.
-See the conversation all the way through, and you’ll get more value out of every talk you engage in.
+To address this, consider why you engaged in the conversation.
+There’s a reason you’re listening.
+Don’t cut it short.
+See it through to get more value from each talk.

 Overcoming barriers to active listening is important for effective communication.
 If you’re ready to train your team in this important skill, get started with HRDQ today.
-Our live, instructor-led virtual training allows your employees to complete sessions and workshops no matter where they are.
-If you’re ready to experience the power of online training, view our virtual classes to get started!
+Learning to Listen is a research-based self-assessment and training workshop that helps you uncover barriers to listening and develop the tools to overcome them.
+Get started today!